shivkd/personal-finance-tracker-33924/finance_frontend/README_NDK_NOTE.txt

 $ flutter build apk           (for Android release)
 $ flutter run                 (to launch on attached emulator or device)

+NOTE: If you encounter a build error like "Could not find an option named 'no-sound-null-safety'", remove the "--no-sound-null-safety" flag from any scripts or run commands, as it is deprecated in recent Flutter versions.

 If you still encounter errors, update your SDK tools or reach out with the error details.
 =================================================================================